The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

 \section{Preliminaries}

 This section provides a brief overview of the Cavender-Farris-Neyman (CFN) model on phylogenetic trees and networks.
-We then provide some background on the structure of the vanishing ideal of the CFN model associated to a phylogenetic tree, which was characterized in \cite{sturmfels2005toric}, and review the multigrading described in \cite{cummings2024invariants} in which the sunlet network ideals are homogeneous.
+We then provide some background on the structure of the vanishing ideal of the CFN model associated to a phylogenetic tree, which was characterized in \cite{sturmfels2005toric}, and review the multigrading described in \cite{cummings2024invariants}.